 UseSeparateLogs=boolean - If true, messages from different clients will be logged to separate log files (the name of the client will be appended to the name of the main log file to construct the logfile name).
 Default: false.

-SetClientTimeLimit=seconds - Time limit until next client message (server-only).
+SetClientTimeLimit=seconds - Maximum time limit until next client message (server-only).
+If no message is received from a client within that limit, the respective client will be reported as dead.